Debenhams deputy chief executive Michael Sharp believes the retail sector is “staring into the face of the worst Christmas we have ever had.”

-Sharp told delegates at the Drapers Fashion Summit 2008 that there was likely to be a raft of promotional activity in the run up to Chrsitmas but that retailers needed to be "clever" about their markdowns.
+Sharp told delegates at the Drapers Fashion Summit 2008 in London this week that there was likely to be a deluge of promotional activity in the run-up to Christmas.
+Debenhams launched a three-day 20%-off promotion on Wednesday.

-"We will see [Sale] activity in the week before Chrsitmas and by the weekend before Chrsitmas we will probably see a lot [of retailers] will have gone [on Sale] by then," Sharp warned.
+Sharp agreed there would be widespread discounting.
+He said: “We will see [Sale] activity in the week before Christmas and by the weekend before Christmas we will probably see a lot [of retailers] will have gone [on Sale] by then,” Sharp warned.